 Or the countless businesses that I work with where cash flow is a recurring issue.

-As a matter of fact, I love profit so much that I’m in the middle of becoming a certified Profit First professional because I know it IS the holy grail and will give my clients exactly what they want the most:
+As a matter of fact, I love profit so much that I’m a Certified Profit First Professional because I know it IS the holy grail and will give my clients exactly what they want the most:

 To accumulate real, tangible financial wealth over a lifetime.

-These are women and some men who are less interested in chasing revenue for revenue sake and more concerned with making intentional and discerning decisions about how they run their businesses and leverage their money.
+These business owners are less interested in chasing revenue for revenue’s sake and more concerned with making intentional and discerning decisions about how they run their businesses and leverage their money.